certeu/morio/docs/docs/guides/services/proxy/readme.md

   - proxy
 ---

-The **Morio Proxy Service** (proxy) provides an appllication proxy that is the main entrypoint for all HTTP-based traffic in Morio.
+The **Morio Proxy Service** (proxy) provides an application proxy that is the main entry point for all HTTP-based traffic in Morio.

 This service is backend by [Traefik](https://traefik.io/traefik/) a modern reverse proxy that lends itself well to integration with Morio.